4jlow/Operation_Survival_Predictor_ML/README.md

 # Operation_Survival_Predictor_ML

 Generated a predictive survival model for surgical healthcare data obtained from kaggle.

+## The Data

-There was a total of 180 variables and 100k columns, which seemed ideal for practicing
+With a total of 180 variables and 100k columns, this dataset had an expansive amount of potential variables that might have been useful for predicting survival rate.
-ML techniques with data that I should have some familiarity with.
+Much of the data was related to lab tests, and there were many missing values which had to be accounted for.

+## The Cleaning

 Alot of data was missing for variables related to lab tests, however I wanted to preserve as much data as possible, and imputed all columns with their median values, with the exception of categorical columns which were exluded. ~750 total rows were excluded.
+This might seem like an odd choice, since imputations of large proportions of data would have them settle near the median, however I had to choose between accuracy, and best practices.
+While in a professional setting, I would have excluded the columns, I wanted to have a result that would have provided as much accuracy as possible.
 The imputation could have led to some undesirable effects, which would be detailed below.
+## Modeling Choices

 I produced a full logistic regression model using all the variables and used a train/test split to evaluate the accuracy of the model.
 Afterwards, I used
 LASSO in order to reduce the total number of variables in the model, while trying to preserve accuracy as much as possible.